 • Strong change management capabilities

-• Industry-specific frameworks
+• Industry-specific operating playbooks

 • Can scale teams quickly